BurkhardHeim/cvsToWx/README.md

    ![alt tag](https://github.com/CBroemse/csvToWx/blob/master/allMQsRealVals_Simus.png)

-  Alright MQ3 did not work(yet) but at all but the others did and now the red simuVal problem reveals itself, while green being the real vals
+  Alright MQ3 did not work(yet) the others did :) and now the red simuVal problem reveals itself, while green being the real vals
   So by building a thieve that sums up all real and simulated val within OsZilloskop1 and around we probe  to 'tune' into the data to find variables and the right ones